-The discussion about site performance is a bit complex as it involves several components, not just the hosting.
+The discussion about site performance is a bit complex as it involves several aspects, not just the hosting.
 Page structure also plays a role in determining site performance.

-In the context of WordPress, the overall performance of a site can be affected by the following components:
+In the context of WordPress, the overall performance of a site can be affected by the following aspects:

 - Editor/page builder (which determines the page structure)